silaszehnder/silaszehnder.github.io/tech/root-boox.md

   - copy patch over to laptop
   - `adb reboot fastboot`
   - `fastboot boot magisk_patched*.img`
+    - Note: On a Nova Air 2, I had to hop into `fastboot reboot bootloader` first in order for the `fastboot boot` command to be recognized.
   - confirmed the patched boot image worked
   - `fastboot flash boot magisk_patched*.img`
   - `fastboot reboot`